wp-plugins/debug-info/readme.txt

 1. Debug Info screenshot-1.png

 == Changelog ==
+= 1.3.2 =
+* Fixed a bug that caused an error when displaying Apache version in some cases.
+* Removed PHP memory usage data as this was only returning the amount of memory that is currently being allocated to your PHP script.
+This may be misleading when attempting to diagnose issues with other scripts.
+* Included .pot file for translations.

 = 1.3.1 =
 * Added a function check to avoid errors if certain functions do not exist in the current operating environment.
 Simply provides a 'not available' message for the pieces of information that cannot be retrieved, and continues to return as much information as possible.